rudyoyen/cStore/README.md

 The third secion is the scenario that has the following structure:

-	scenario <-- responsible for running each scenario store <-- responsible for receiving processing order from customer input and promo settings order <-- responsible for creating an order based on the store's input promo <-- responsible for handling promo rules based on the store's input
+	scenario <-- responsible for running each scenario store <-- responsible for processing orders from customer input and promo settings order <-- responsible for creating an order based on the store's input promo <-- responsible for handling promo rules based on the store's input